 There we started the arduous journey up to the summit.
 The temperature at the starting point was around 12C (54F) with decent visibility.

 The first section of the hike was undoubtedly the most difficult.
-It felt like two steps forward and one step back due to the soily ground beneath our feet.
+It felt like two steps forward and one step back due to the soily ground.

 We continued up to our first resting point after approximately one hour of trekking.
 This was a small grassy opening with decent views of the surrounding countryside.
 Although I don’t think many of the group were too bothered by the view, with most of us focusing on getting a drink of water and catching our breath.